UttU28/Saral-Job-Viewer/yDATABASE.md

 # Database Schema for Job Application System

 This document provides the schema for tables used in the job application system.
-The database includes tables for LinkedIn jobs, Dice jobs, easy application data, and keywords.
+The database includes tables for LinkedIn jobs, Dice jobs, easy application data, keywords, and user information.

 ## Tables